 More information on this Ubud Tour:

-Company that runs this Tour: Buffalo Tours
+The company that runs this Tour: Buffalo Tours

 Tour Name: Essence of Ubud: Trail through the terraces